Select your Nissan model

 Use our Nissan touch up paint and 12oz aerosol spray canister to restore your vehicle to its original factory finish.

 Find the ideal color match for Nissan touch up paint.
 Discover the right paint code for your Nissan Sentra, Rogue, GTR, Altima, Pathfinder, and many other models.

 Looking for Nissan paint codes, touch up paint or a paint pen?
 Well, ERA Paints have everything you need.
 Our in-depth guide on repairing your Nissan at home will help you fix any dents and smooth out any scratches.

 Need to find the paint code for your Touch of the Sea Pathfinder?
 Want to fix up your Touch Tone Juke?
-Or does your Cayenne Red Nissan needs some work after being dinged in the parking lot?
+Or does your Cayenne Red Nissan need some work after being dinged in the parking lot?
 Then ERA Paints has your back.

 Achieve a flawless factory finish with our premium quality paints that guarantee a perfect manufacturers match.
 Our free shipping on all items makes your life easier and means you get exceptional quality at low cost.